DENMARK (BEST: WON IN 1963, 2000 AND 2013)

 FRANCE (BEST: WON IN 1958, 1960, 1962, 1969 AND 1977)

 How the once mighty have fallen!
 France’s record throughout the 50s and 60s was exemplary, and after a brief blip in the early 70s (ironically enough when Monaco and Luxemburg were winning), they returned to contention in the latter half of that decade.
 The 80s was a very average decade after what had come before.
 The 90s saw the French experiment with several different musical styles foreign to Eurovision ears, and after two second places, performances gradually tailed off as the 90s progressed, the latter half of the decade being an absolute nadir for this great Eurovision nation.
 Consecutive top five finishes in the new millennium were brighter times but France’s fortunes have fallen right away since, with three consecutive bottom-three places for one of Eurovision’s giants.
 Having said that the Spanish and the Brits have kept them company lately.
 In 2009 they brought in a huge star, Patricia Kaas, and were rewarded with their first top ten result in seven years.
-In 2014 this proud Eurovision nation finished bottom of the pile for the first time, however 2016 saw their best result (sixth) for fourteen years.
+In 2014 this proud Eurovision nation finished bottom of the pile for the first time, however 2016 saw their best result (sixth) for fourteen years, this was bested in 2021 by a runner-up spot.

 GEORGIA (BEST: 9TH IN 2010 AND 2011)